Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is Memrise free?

 They offer two different subscription options, the first of which is free.
-The second is a paid subscription (called Memrise Pro) that includes additional features and costs $120-$325.
+The second is a paid subscription (called Memrise Pro) that includes additional features and costs about $60 per year, or about $330 upfront for the lifetime plan.

 Is Memrise worth it?